Derekkk/NMT_Tenforflow/README.md

 <div align='center'>
 <img src="./figure/1543793202(1.jpg"  alt="图片名称" align=center />
 </div>

-Noth:
-The figure is from [paper](https://nlp.stanford.edu/pubs/luong-manning-iwslt15.pdf).
+Note: the figure is from this <a href="https://nlp.stanford.edu/pubs/luong-manning-iwslt15.pdf">paper</a>

 ## 1. Dependency
 - Python 3.5.2